 One case of RPLS occurred during clinical trials [see WARNINGS AND PRECAUTIONS].

-In the controlled and non-controlled portions of psoriasis clinical trials (median follow up of 2.6 years), representing 6791 subject-years of exposure, 70% of STELARA®-treated subjects reported infections (0.98 per subject-years of follow-up).
-Serious infections were reported in 2% of subjects (0.01 per subject-years of follow-up).
+In the controlled and non-controlled portions of psoriasis clinical trials (median follow up of 3.2 years), representing 8998 subject-years of exposure, 72.3% of STELARA® -treated subjects reported infections (0.87 per subject-years of follow-up).
+Serious infections were reported in 2.8% of subjects (0.01 per subject-years of follow-up).

-In the controlled and non-controlled portions of psoriasis clinical trials (median follow up of 2.6 years, representing 6791 subject-years of exposure), 1.3% of STELARA®-treated subjects reported malignancies excluding non-melanoma skin cancers (0.62 per hundred subject-years of follow-up).
-Non-melanoma skin cancer was reported in 1.3% of STELARA®-treated subjects (0.61 per hundred subject-years of follow-up) [see WARNINGS AND PRECAUTIONS].
-The most frequently observed malignancies other than non-melanoma skin cancer during the clinical trials were: prostate, colorectal, melanoma in situ, breast.
-Malignancies other than non-melanoma skin cancer in STELARA®-treated patients during the controlled and uncontrolled portions of studies were similar in type and number to what would be expected in the general U.S. population according to the SEER database (adjusted for age, gender and race).1
+In the controlled and non-controlled portions of psoriasis clinical trials (median follow up of 3.2 years, representing 8998 subject-years of exposure), 1.7% of STELARA® -treated subjects reported malignancies excluding non-melanoma skin cancers (0.60 per hundred subject-years of follow-up).
+Non-melanoma skin cancer was reported in 1.5% of STELARA® -treated subjects (0.52 per hundred subject-years of follow-up) [see WARNINGS AND PRECAUTIONS].
+The most frequently observed malignancies other than non-melanoma skin cancer during the clinical trials were: prostate, melanoma, colorectal and breast.
+Malignancies other than non-melanoma skin cancer in STELARA® -treated patients during the controlled and uncontrolled portions of studies were similar in type and number to what would be expected in the general U.S. population according to the SEER database (adjusted for age, gender and race).1

-The data reflect the percentage of subjects whose test results were positive for antibodies to ustekinumab in a bridging immunoassay, and are highly dependent on the sensitivity and specificity of the assay.
+The data above reflect the percentage of subjects whose test results were positive for antibodies to ustekinumab and are highly dependent on the sensitivity and specificity of the assay.
 Additionally, the observed incidence of antibody positivity in an assay may be influenced by several factors, including sample handling, timing of sample collection, concomitant medications and underlying disease.
 For these reasons, comparison of the incidence of antibodies to ustekinumab with the incidence of antibodies to other products may be misleading.

 Adverse reactions have been reported during post-approval use with STELARA®.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to STELARA® exposure.